MadhaviMarlapati/5443-Big-Data-Ramakrishna/Program1-Writeup.md

 Other types of files often will not compress well.
 For example, most multimedia files will not, as they already exist in a highly compressed state.

+# which of the files compresses the best using gzip

+Gzip reduces the size of the named files using Lempel-Ziv coding (LZ77).
+Whenever possible, each file is replaced by one with the extension .gz, while keeping the same ownership modes, access and modification times.
+(The default extension is -gz for VMS, z for MSDOS, OS/2 FAT, Windows NT FAT and Atari.)
+If no files are specified, or if a file name is "-", the standard input is compressed to the standard output.
+Gzip will only attempt to compress regular files.